eed3si9n/gigahorse/docs/06-plugin.md

 res0: String = {"id":64110679,"name":"gigahorse","full_name":"eed3si9n/giga
 ```

-### JSON databinding using sbt-datatype
+### JSON databinding using contraband

 Next we would like to provide a parser for the returned JSON value.
-You could either manually define case classes and JSON codecs, or use JSON data binding feature in sbt-datatype.
+You could either manually define case classes and JSON codecs, or use JSON data binding feature in contraband.
 This will generate both the datatype and the codec from a schema that looks like this:

 ```